manaam216/gemns_integration/README.md

 - Check Home Assistant logs for error messages

 #### Devices Not Appearing
-- Ensure BLE/Zigbee toggles are enabled
+- Ensure BLE toggles are enabled
-- Check MQTT connection status
 - Verify dongles are connected and responding

-#### MQTT Connection Issues
-- Verify MQTT broker URL and credentials
-- Check network connectivity
-- Ensure MQTT integration is working in Home Assistant

 ### Debug Mode
 Enable debug logging in Home Assistant: